 To be booked

-You can often get better prices and discounts for major sights and attractions by booking online directly with the relevant websites.
-And in London, given the number of tourists and the crowds, it's always best to book in advance.
-This is especially true for temporary exhibitions, which are highly anticipated and very popular, and which can be booked on the museum websites, or the major monuments such as Westminster Abbey, the London Eye or the Tower of London.
+You can often get better prices and discounts for major monuments and tourist attractions by booking online directly on the relevant sites.
+And in London, given the number of tourists and the crowds, it's always best to book.
+This is particularly true of the much-anticipated and much-appreciated temporary exhibitions, which can be booked on museum sites, or major monuments such as Westminster Abbey, the London Eye or the Tower of London.

 Budget & Tips

-London has over 240 museums.
-Public museums are free.
-You can enter without paying anything and you have access to all the permanent collections.
-In many large museums, a donation is welcome, around £3.
-Temporary exhibitions, on the other hand, are subject to a fee: generally count on about twenty pounds
+London has over 200 museums.
+Some of the public museums are free.
+You enter without paying anything, and have access to all the permanent collections.
+In many of the larger museums, a donation is welcome, starting at £5.
+Temporary exhibitions, on the other hand, are not free.

 Main events

-The Christmas period is particularly magical and allows you to discover or rediscover London and its emblematic streets, Carnaby Street, Regent Street, Oxford Street with all the decorations and a magical atmosphere.
+Christmas is a particularly magical time to discover or rediscover London and its iconic streets, Carnaby Street, Regent Street and Oxford Street, with all their decorations and magical atmosphere.
 During the London Open House weekend, usually in mid-September, many London buildings, usually closed to the public, open their doors.
-The famous Notting Hill Carnival, on the last weekend in August, is the best opportunity to enjoy the area
+The famous Notting Hill Carnival, on the last weekend in August, is the best opportunity to enjoy the area.

 Guided tours